Conditions

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the International Statistical Classification of Diseases and Related Health Problems (ICD-10) — which clinicians use the DSM-5 and ICD-10 to classify and diagnose health conditions — do not recognize PDA as a condition.
 This is also different from a diagnosis prevalent in children, Oppositional Defiant Disorder, which involves similar behaviors without a diagnosis of Autism Spectrum Disorder.

-What Are the Signs of PDA in Autism?
+What are the signs of PDA in autism?

 All people show resistance to demands on occasion.
 Most people dislike being bossed around, and everybody can occasionally be stubborn.
 The difference between PDA and ordinary stubbornness is that PDA is more intense and pervasive.